 Our risk management systems incorporate cash forex to hedge our currency exposure at little or no cost.
 Currency spot positions entered into as part of our currency diversification strategy are held by the parent holding company, IBG LLC.
-In connection with the development of our currency diversification strategy, we determined to base our net worth in GLOBALs, a basket of currencies.
+In connection with the development of our currency diversification strategy, we determined to base our equity in GLOBALs, a basket of currencies.

 Because we conduct business in many countries and many currencies and because we consider ourselves a global enterprise based in a diversified basket of currencies rather than a U.S. dollar based company, we actively manage our global currency exposure by maintaining our equity in GLOBALs.
-The U.S. dollar value of the GLOBAL decreased 1.31% as of December 31, 2021 compared to December 31, 2020.
-As of December 31, 2021, approximately 26% of our equity was denominated in currencies other than the U.S. dollar.
+The U.S. dollar value of the GLOBAL decreased 1.85% as of December 31, 2022 compared to December 31, 2021.
+As of December 31, 2022, approximately 24% of our equity was denominated in currencies other than the U.S. dollar.